Engineering New Zealand’s Otago Heritage Chapter has been selected to host next year’s Australasian Engineering Heritage Conference.

 The conference will focus on heritage engineering or technology which has endured, undergone development, restoration and repurposing to claim its place in the future.

-It’s a theme that aligns well with the story of our region.
+It’s a theme that aligns well with the story of the Otago region of New Zealand.

 Times change, but some things endure.
 Much of our past has a future.

-Three of New Zealand’s largest construction companies were incorporated in Dunedin; two of these well over 100 years ago.
-The entirely Dunedin-built steamer Earnslaw still plies Lake Wakatipu after 106 years of service.
-A vast network of water races built to provide water for gold now carry the water which irrigates much of the Central Otago farmland, while Dunedin City has just finished the overhaul of a 151-year-old water supply dam.
+Three of New Zealand’s largest construction companies were incorporated in Dunedin – two of these well over 100 years ago.
+The entirely Dunedin-built steamer TSS Earnslaw still plies Lake Wakatipu after 106 years of service.
+A vast network of water races built to provide water for gold mining now carry the water which irrigates much of the Central Otago farmland, while Dunedin City has just finished the overhaul of a 151-year-old water supply dam.

-Dunedin’s economy is increasingly underpinned by its considerable ICT resource and even this has strong links to the past.
-A 105-year-old engineering company has become a world leader in assembly line and meat processing technology.
-Once a staging post for exported wool and grain or imported goods, the city’s repurposed warehouse precinct now houses companies creating real-time animations for globally televised sports events such as the America’s Cup or Masters golf, building fine instrumentation for the life sciences or creating genetics management software for farmers.
+Dunedin’s economy is increasingly underpinned by its considerable information and communications technology (ICT) resource and even this has strong links to the past.
+A 105-year-old engineering company has become a world leader in assembly line, meat processing and robotics technology.
+Once a staging post for exported wool and grain or imported goods, the city’s re-purposed warehouse precinct now houses companies creating real-time animations for globally televised sports events such as the America’s Cup or Masters golf, building fine instrumentation for the life sciences or creating genetics management software for farmers.